Novakovanna/Novakovanna/README.md

 - 👋 Hi, I’m @Novakovanna
-- 👀 I’m interested in farming, data analysis, investing, running and book readong.
+- 👀 I’m interested in farming, data analysis, investing, running and book reading.
 - 🌱 I’m currently learning SQL and Python.
 - 💞️ I’m looking to find a stable position in data analysis.
 - 📫 How to reach me: annovakova@icloud.com.